banner border

 Want to simplify crypto tax altogether?
 Use a crypto tax calculator - like Koinly.

-Koinly helps you track all your investments, both short-term and long-term, so you know when to realise your gains and losses.
+Koinly helps you track all your investments, both short-term and long-term, so you know when to realize your gains and losses.
 It also calculates your crypto tax liability for you, including any short-term gains or income.

-All you have to do with Koinly is sync the wallets, exchanges and blockchains you use via API or by uploading a CSV of your transaction history - then Koinly does the rest.
-You’ll only ever pay for Koinly when you want to download your tax report - with plans starting from €49.
+All you have to do with Koinly is sync the wallets, exchanges, and blockchains you use via API or by uploading a CSV of your transaction history - then Koinly does the rest.
+You’ll only ever pay for Koinly when you want to download your tax report - with plans starting from €39.
+Sign up and try Koinly free today.